lawsonkeith/Teleop/README.md

 * echo "17=0.2" > /dev/pi-blaster

 To test just use a multimeter and some echo commands, write down on paper what you need to send to your servos to get them to do what you want.
-Check my server code for my values, yours will be close.
+Check my server code for my values, yours will be close luckily you can control them with the 0-3.3V offered by the PI as the control signal is unipolar.

+For the wiring loom I used an IDC connector and some 2.54mm header.

 **NOTE** - I've had issues with this interfering with the PIs windows environment in the past with lockups so I don't tend to boot into the PI X windows interface.